Thank you for helping the NEA Foundation support programs and ideas that improve public education.

 Educators like Darren Hornbeck, a social studies teacher at Linganore High School in Frederick, MD.
 With the support of an NEA Foundation grant, he created a pilot course to take his students, many of whom were not born in 2001, through the global effects of September 11th.

-Every year, the Foundation awards Student Achievement and Learning and Leadership grants through our Grants to Educators program to educators like Mr. Hornbeck.
+Every year, the Foundation awards Student Success and Learning and Leadership grants through our Grants to Educators program to educators like Mr. Hornbeck.
 These grants help educators improve their instructional practice by providing them with resources for classroom projects and professional development opportunities.

-Because September 11th is still relatively recent history and so much of the material regarding it is online, Mr. Hornbeck used his Student Achievement Grant to provide his students with tablets, giving them access to digitized content and other web-based resources that they used to examine the social, cultural, and economic impact of the attacks and their aftermath.
+Because September 11th is still relatively recent history and so much of the material regarding it is online, Mr. Hornbeck used his Student Success Grant to provide his students with tablets, giving them access to digitized content and other web-based resources that they used to examine the social, cultural, and economic impact of the attacks and their aftermath.

 Check out the video above to see his students discuss the impact the class had on their understanding of the global implications of September 11th.
 Your investment in the NEA Foundation helps to bring transformative experiences like this to classrooms across the country.